 - Peach Orchard Creek and Bear Creek

 Turner Station is a venerable African American community dating back to 1888, and residents are committed to preserving its historic foundation while also supporting current cultural and recreational assets.
-Fleming Recreation Center, a division of the Department of Aging, is a 17,000-sq.-ft. that houses a senior center, several facilities for recreation and a Head Start program.
+Fleming Recreation Center, a division of the Department of Aging, is 17,000-sq. ft. and houses a senior center, several facilities for recreation and a Head Start program.
 The new 28,000-sq.-ft.
-Sollers Point Multi-Purpose Center offers residents an auditorium, gym, classrooms, a 300-person banquet room, full-service county library, and provides space for civic and church groups as well as area youths and seniors.
+Sollers Point Multi-Purpose Center offers an auditorium, gym, classrooms, a 300-person banquet room, a full-service county library, and provides space for civic and church groups as well as area youths and seniors.
 It also houses the Turner Station Historical Center, which features exhibits that showcase the diversity of the community.